Jodi Byrd

-Jodi Ann Byrd is an American indigenous academic.
-They recently became an associate professor of Literatures in English at Cornell University, where they also hold an affiliation with the American Studies Program.
-Their research applies critical theory to indigenous studies and governance, science and technology studies, game studies, indigenous feminism and indigenous sexualities.
+Jodi Ann Byrd is an American Indigenous academic.
+They are an associate professor of Literatures in English at Cornell University, where they also hold an affiliation with the American Studies Program.
+Their research applies critical theory to Indigenous studies and governance, science and technology studies, game studies, indigenous feminism and indigenous sexualities.
 They also possess research interests in American Indian Studies, Post-Colonial Studies, Digital Media, Theory & Criticism.

 Personal

-Byrd is the child of physician John Byron Byrd (1944–2008) and a descendant of William L. Byrd, who served as governor of the Chickasaw Nation from 1888 to 1890 and 1890 to 1892.
+Byrd is the child of physician John Byron Byrd (1944–2008) and a great-grandniece of William L. Byrd, who served as governor of the Chickasaw Nation from 1888 to 1890 and 1890 to 1892.
 They are a citizen of the Chickasaw Nation.

 Education, career, and service

 Byrd holds a master's degree and Ph.D.
 (2002) in English literature from the University of Iowa.
 Their dissertation was Colonialism's Cacophony: Natives and Arrivants at the Limits of Postcolonial Theory.
 Before teaching at Cornell, they taught at the University of Illinois, and before that they were an assistant professor of indigenous politics in the department of political science of the University of Hawaiʻi at Mānoa.

 They were formerly associated with the American Indian Studies Program at Illinois.
 In the wake of the Illinois administration's failure to hire Steven Salaita into the program, whom they had championed as acting director of the program, they considered offers to move to three other universities.
 However, the University of Illinois persuaded them to stay and provided them an alternative position in the English and Gender and Women's Studies departments.

 They are the co-editor of the Critical Insurgencies series for Northwestern University Press.

 They were president of the Association for the Study of American Indian Literatures for 2011–2012.
 In 2012, they were adopted as a Clan Sister (one of the central organizing members) of the Native American Literature Symposium, which they have stated has been an inspiring community for them since their first days as a graduate student.
 Byrd has also served as an editorial board member for the journal Critical Ethnic Studies.